The Risks of Companion AI for Kids and Teens:

 Potential Risks Associated with AI Companions

-Emotional Dependence, Addiction and Overuse: Because these tools are hyper-personalized, they can be highly addictive.
-Kids may form unhealthy emotional attachments to AI companions and may become overly reliant on AI for social interaction which can affect real-world relationships.
+Emotional Dependence, Addiction and Overuse: Given that these tools are hyper-personalized, they can be highly addictive.
+Kids may form unhealthy emotional attachments to AI companions and may become overly reliant on AI for social interaction, which can affect real-world relationships.

 Blurry Boundaries: Significant time spent with AI companions can confuse kids about relationships and personal boundaries.
-It may make them feel isolated as well as affect their overall perception of reality.
+It may make them feel isolated or affect their overall perception of reality.
 Kids may struggle to differentiate AI interactions from real human connections.

 Inaccuracy and Reinforcement: AI isn’t always accurate and can produce incorrect, misleading, or dangerous information.
-Companion AI is designed to reinforce the user’s opinions and ideas to keep users on the platform regardless of the potential danger of those opinions or ideas.
+AI chatbots are designed to reinforce the user’s opinions and ideas to keep users on the platform, regardless of the potential danger of those opinions or ideas.

 Privacy Concerns: This is similar to general online safety concerns regarding personally identifiable information.
-Basic online safety practices apply here.
 Because of the casual, conversational interaction, it may be easier for kids to accidentally share personal or private information with these tools.

 Lack of Parental Controls and Oversight: While most tools do have age requirements, verification typically relies on self-reporting at sign up.
 It’s important to use privacy/safety settings in companion AI platforms where they’re available.
 However, most have very few options to limit access and filter or monitor conversation topics.
 On-device parental controls may be more effective.